ubern-mia/MIALab/docs/installation.rst

 --------
 The installation has been tested on Windows 10.

 #.
+Anaconda installation (`official website <https://docs.anaconda.com/anaconda/install/windows.html>`_)

-Launch the installer by double clicking
+   - Launch the installer

-#.
-Click Next

-#.
-Agree the license

-#.
-Select an install "Just Me" and click Next

-#.
-Select an install directory and click Next
+   - Select an install for “Just Me” unless you’re installing for all users (which requires Windows Administrator privileges)

-#.
-Choose whether to add Anaconda to your PATH environment variable.
+   - Choose whether to add Anaconda to your PATH environment variable.
 We recommend not adding Anaconda to the PATH environment variable, since this can interfere with other software.

-#.
-Choose whether to register Anaconda as your default Python 3.6.
+   - Choose whether to register Anaconda as your default Python 3.6.
 Unless you plan on installing and running multiple versions of Anaconda, or multiple versions of Python, you should accept the default and leave this box checked.

 #.
-Click Install
+Verify the installation by opening the Anaconda Navigator

 #.
-Click Next

-#.
-Unselect the checkboxes and lick Finish

-#.
-Verify the installation by opening the Anaconda Navigator
+TODO create environment

 Linux
 ------
 Run the following commands in the terminal (tested on ubuntu 16.04 LTS).

 #.
-Make script executable

-   - :bash:`chmod +x <path_to_file>/Anaconda3-4.4.0-Linux-x86_64.sh` (make file executable)

-#.
-Run Anaconda installation script
+Run Anaconda installation script (`official website <https://docs.anaconda.com/anaconda/install/linux>`_)

-   - :bash:`<path_to_file>/Anaconda3-4.4.0-Linux-x86_64.sh` (run the installation script)
+   - :bash:`bash <path_to_file>/Anaconda3-4.4.0-Linux-x86_64.sh` (run the installation script)

      - Scroll to the bottom of the license and enter :bash:`yes` to agree the license
      - Accept suggested installation path (or change it if you know what you do)